Drayyblacc/loverunning/README.md

 ### Code Used

-- [W3Schools](https://www.w3schools.com/howto/howto_css_transition_hover.asp) - helped to style my buttons to have a smoother transition.
-I also used them for a Font Awesome tooltip, but have since removed the element that used it.
+- [W3Schools](https://www.w3schools.com/howto/howto_css_transition_hover.asp) - helped to style my back to top buttons to have a smoother transition.
-- [W3Docs](https://www.w3docs.com/snippets/css/display-the-hidden-element-on-hovering-over-hyperlink-or-a-tag.html) - helped to display an element on hover.
-- [RapidTables](https://www.rapidtables.com/convert/color/hex-to-rgb.html) - converting hex colours to rgb values.
-- [Stack Overflow](https://stackoverflow.com/questions/51893686/css-columns-fill-row-first) - helped to style my gallery page so that the columns filled the rows across first, rather than down.
 - [Free Code Camp](https://www.freecodecamp.org/news/css-only-back-to-top-button/) - helped to code the 'back to top' button using only html and css.
 - [W3Docs](https://www.w3docs.com/tools/code-editor/3033) - styling to increase the checkbox size in the contact form.
-- [Soft Author](https://softauthor.com/css-flexbox-responsive-registration-form-with-source-code/) - used the code in order to help make the contact form responsive by having the form elements go into two columns on a bigger screen.
-- I also used the [Love Running](https://rachaelbabister.github.io/loverunning/) project I created with [Code Institute](https://codeinstitute.net/) to help with some coding.
+- I also used the [Love Running](https://rachaelbabister.github.io/loverunning/) project from Project Tutor created by [Code Institute](https://codeinstitute.net/) to help with some code.

 ### Content

-All content used on the site was written by Dereck Yasu.
+All content used on the site was written by Dereck Yasu from Code Institute.

 ### Media